coderrect-inc/sec3-solana-txs/README.md

 mainnet for September 2023, and deciphers transactions.
 Transactions related to voting are excluded to conserve storage space.

+## Update (May 29, 2024):

+- Fixed the issue of incorrect inner instruction order in some transactions.
+- Stored each transaction as a file, facilitating the retrieval of individual transactions.
+- Marked `bigint` and `BigNumber` values for easier processing of numerical values.

 ## Data Range

 The data contains transactions from slot